DKFZ-ODCF/IndelCallingWorkflow/README.md

 # Changelist

+* Version update to 2.4.2

+  * Fixed missed annotations due to unsorted VCF

 * Version update to 2.4.1

   * Create __non-empty__ sample swap JSON even if less than 50 germline variants